-- 5.12.
-Because conflicts of interest are a particular threat to the Impartiality principle, the Code has the following amplifications: - "Members must take reasonable steps to ensure that they are aware of any relevant interests that might create a conflict." - "Members must not act where there is an unreconciled conflict of interest." - 5.13.
-Conflicts of interest can be complex and require use of professional judgement.
-This section is intended to assist Members with understanding their responsibilities in relation to conflicts of interest and to help with that exercise of professional judgement. - 5.14.
-Ensuring that conflicts are (a) understood; (b) identified; and (c) reconciled or eliminated, is the key to meeting the requirements of the Code. - 5.15.
-All Members have an individual responsibility to be familiar with their obligation to identify conflicts and to know what to do if they encounter one.
-This responsibility exists regardless of their particular role in the work or level of seniority, including Students Members, more junior members of an actuarial team and those working as part of a multidisciplinary team. - 5.16.
-There may also be practice-specific conflict of interest provisions for Members, such as any contained in the relevant professional standards.8 Additionally, Members need to have regard to any relevant legal and regulatory requirements in the country in which they are practising.9
+5.12 Because conflicts of interest are a particular threat to this 'impartiality' principle, the Code has the following amplifications:

+"Members must take reasonable steps to ensure that they are aware of any relevant interests that might create a conflict."

+"Members must not act where there is an unreconciled conflict of interest."

+- 5.13 Conflicts of interest can be complex and require use of professional judgement.
+This section is intended to assist Members with understanding their responsibilities in relation to conflicts of interest and to help with that exercise of professional judgement. - 5.14 Ensuring that conflicts are (a) understood; (b) identified; and (c) reconciled or eliminated, is the key to meeting the requirements of the Code. - 5.15 All Members have an individual responsibility to be familiar with their obligation to identify conflicts and to know what to do if they encounter one.
+This responsibility exists regardless of their particular role in the work or level of seniority, including actuarial students, more junior members of an actuarial team and those working as part of a multidisciplinary team. - 5.16 There may also be practice-specific conflict of interest provisions for Members, such as any contained in the relevant professional standards.
+Additionally, Members need to have regard to any relevant legal and regulatory requirements in the country in which they are practising.
+10 - 5.17 If Members are unsure how to act at any stage, the IFoA encourages them to seek guidance from appropriate sources.
+A note regarding further sources of advice can be found at the end of this section.